Scan execution policies

 • If the CI/CD variables suffixed _EXCLUDED_PATHS were declared in a policy, their values could be overridden by group or project CI/CD variables.

-Example security policies project
+Example security policy project

 You can use this example in a .gitlab/security-policies/policy.yml file stored in a security policy project: